thienkieu/Tip/README.md

 	1. How to implement it with single page
 	2. Robot.txt
 	3. Sitemap.xml
+	4. CSS and Javascript will effect to page speed, so consider size of them and used percent.
+Should remove code note use in current page.

 ## Design System
 	1. Do not use business to design db such as not use ID of employee to Primary key for employee table => employeeID can change (resign, moving) but reference of employee not change.